cms-DQM/dqmgui_frontend/readme.md

 8. ~~**When plots are overlaid on side, them have to be display in a row, not in column**~~

+9. When window is divided in two parts, plot which is selected should be visible on the right side (scrolled)

 ---

 ---